mnlcz/LeetCode/README.md

 ### JavaScript

 Nothing out of the ordinary, just copy and paste it.
-The functions have the same name, I only changed `var` to `let` and `function` to an arrow function.
+The functions have the same name, I only changed `var` and `function` to an arrow function.